pierrepicaud/resume/README.md

 ## Experience

-**Teaching Assistant for Intro to DevOps Course**, Innopolis University, August - December 2023
+**Teaching Assistant for Intro to DevOps Course**, Innopolis University, August 2023 - Present
 - Assisted in teaching the "Intro to DevOps" course, led by Professor Dmitry Creed, providing insights into real-world DevOps practices.
 - Conducted weekly tutorial sessions, reinforcing key DevOps concepts and tools.
 - Developed and graded assignments and projects, focusing on practical applications of DevOps methodologies.